Last Updated on February 14, 2023 by Derek

 They need well drained but moist soil which is mildly acidic.
 Most hollies are able to adapt to less than ideal growing conditions.

-How to grow a holly tree from cutting?
+How to grow a holly tree from cutting step by step?

 Holly cuttings are usually branches taken from newly growing holly bushes.
 These branches or canes must be cut into 6 inch or 15cm long pieces called cuttings.